Program Fees & Funding

 Soliciting Sponsorship Funds

-- Students may research and contact local organizations in their community and/or school district about possibly sponsoring participation in the Program (i.e., Kiwanis Club, Rotary Club, Key Club, etc.).
-They could also ask small businesses in the community to sponsor potential participation in the Program.
-For students who are interested in participating in the Program who have not yet applied, the IUHPFL provides a sample letter to be sent to local organizations and businesses.
+- Students may research and contact local organizations in their community and/or school district about possibly sponsoring participation in the program (i.e., Kiwanis Club, Rotary Club, Key Club, etc.).
+They could also ask small businesses in the community to sponsor potential participation in the program.

 - Students may consider banding with other interested students from their high school or region to send sponsorship letters as a group and then agree to equally share the sponsorship funds among them, should they all be selected to participate.